Ainhoa Goñi

 Ainhoa Goñi Blanco (born 7 August 1979) is a former professional tennis player from Spain.

 Goñi won six singles titles and one doubles title on the ITF Circuit in her career.
 On 5 November 2001, she reached her best singles ranking of world No. 140.
 On 4 December 2000, she peaked at No. 222 in the doubles rankings.

 She made her WTA Tour main-draw debut at the 2001 Copa Colsanitas, in the doubles event partnering Nuria Llagostera Vives, after coming through the qualifying rounds.

-Goñi retired from professional tennis 2005.
+Goñi retired from professional tennis in 2005.